SBDWolf/SNES_DracX_TimerHack_JP/README.md

 # SNES_DracX_TimerHack_JP
 Timer Hack for the SNES game Castlevania: Dracula X

-To be assembled using Asar, run "asar.exe --fix-checksum=off main.asm {ROM name}" through the command prompt.
+To be assembled using Asar, run "asar.exe --fix-checksum=off main.asm {ROM name}" on a japanese rom of the game through the command prompt.

 Featuers: